chombo-discharge/chombo-discharge/README.md

 A modified version of ``Chombo`` is distributed together with this code.
 ``chombo-discharge`` only uses ``Chombo``; it is not affiliated nor endorsed by LBNL.

-Documentation is available as [HTML](https://chombo-discharge.github.io/chombo-discharge/Base/Installation.html) or as a [PDF](https://github.com/chombo-discharge/chombo-discharge/raw/gh-pages/chombo-discharge.pdf)
+Documentation is available as [HTML](https://chombo-discharge.github.io/chombo-discharge/Base/Installation.html) or as a [PDF](https://github.com/chombo-discharge/chombo-discharge/raw/gh-pages/chombo-discharge.pdf).

-Installation instructions are found at https://chombo-discharge.github.io/chombo-discharge/Base/Installation.html
+Click [here](https://chombo-discharge.github.io/chombo-discharge/Base/Installation.html) for installation instructions.

 License
 -------